menu icon

 Jump to Recipe

-This Leftover Turkey Soup is made using frozen vegetables for a quick and easy meal.
+This turkey vegetable soup is made using leftover turkey and frozen vegetables for a quick and easy meal.
 Nutritious, tasty and comforting it comes together in under 30 minutes.

 You might also like turkey tomato soup!

-Top down view of leftover turkey soup with vegetables in yellow bowl.
+Top down view of turkey vegetable soup in yellow bowl with spoon.

-This Leftover Turkey Soup is a simple way of turning turkey leftovers into a delicious one pot meal.
+This turkey vegetable soup is an easy way of turning turkey leftovers into a delicious meal.
 It's creamy, full of veggies, satisfying and made without too many calories.
+It's naturally thickened with potatoes and does not contain heavy cream.
 The perfect easy, healthy meal after Holiday feasting!

 • Leftover turkey: both white and dark meat will work.
 You can also use chicken.

-• Potatoes: use floury potatoes, such as Russets or Maris Piper.
+• Potatoes: use all-rounders, such as Russets or Maris Piper (UK).

 • Bay leaf.